MockingbirdME/game_md/core_rules/01 - attributes & skills.md

 These statistics and resources are derived from the character’s strain, primary attributes, and skills.
 * **Size** - determined by a character’s strain and traits.
 * **Reach** - equal to the character’s size.
 * **Melee defense bonus** - added to a character’s defense against melee attacks they are aware of.
-This bonus is equal to a character’s ranks in melee combat and the parry secondary skill.
+This bonus is equal to a character’s ranks in melee combat.
 * **Ranged defense bonus** - added to a character’s defense against ranged attacks they are aware of.
 This bonus is equal to the sum of a character’s ranks in alertness and the dodge secondary skill.
 * **Max.
 Wounds** - a character with this many wounds will soon die without medical attention.
 Max wounds is equal to the average(round up) of the character’s body stat and size.
 * **Movement** - equal to 3 + the character’s size + their ranks in personal movement.